Timeline of the London Underground: 1880s

-City of London and Southwark Subway established to build a railway from the City of London to Elephant & Castle.
+City of London and Southwark Subway (CL&SS) established to build a railway from the City of London to Elephant & Castle.

 DR extends from Osterley & Spring Grove to Hounslow West.

 MR and DR connect Mansion House with Tower of London, completing the Inner Circle.

 MR and DR extend east to St Mary's (Whitechapel Road) and connect to ELR with services running to New Cross and New Cross Gate.